Welcome to the Chairperson's Toolkit Help Section!

 Can I use my Scholastic Dollars at other divisions of Scholastic Inc?

 At the present time, Scholastic Dollars can only be used at the Scholastic Book Fair venues previously listed.
 These venues include a selection of products representing nearly all divisions of Scholastic.
 The products have been chosen to meet the needs of our Book Fair Customer and will continue to be enhanced and expanded.
 Our online catalog has a robust offering and is continually updated.

 Over the coming years we will endeavor to expand your purchasing power further with other Scholastic offers and programs.
 At this time Scholastic Dollars cannot be used at the Scholastic Store or for the purchase of products from other Scholastic sources like Scholastic Book Clubs or the Scholastic Library Publishing Group.

 How often is the School Resource Catalog updated?

 The printed catalog is updated each September.
 You will receive the newest catalog in your Book Fair Planning Kit.
-The online Catalog is updated daily and contains over 500 more products than the printed catalog.
+The online Catalog is updated daily and contains hundreds more products than the printed catalog.

 Can I use my Scholastic Dollars to pay for shipping costs on my order?

 Yes.
 For catalog orders, you may use your Scholastic Dollars to pay for everything pertaining to your catalog order, including Shipping & Handling and tax, if applicable.